Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

 \subsection{Simulation experiment}

 In the following, we conduct a simulation experiment to assess the accuracy of our method and compare it with the approach of \citet{huisman2022estimation}.
-In order to run multiple simulation iterations in a reasonable amount of time, we use a shorter observation period and simulate detection data $D$ only for the first nine weeks ($63$ days) from August 31 to November 2, 2020.
+In order to run multiple simulation iterations in a reasonable amount of time, we use a shorter observation period and simulate detection data $D$ only for the first nine weeks ($63$ days) from August 31 to November 1, 2020.
 Simulation is done as follows.
-As ground truth for the reproduction numbers $R_{e,s}$, we choose the posterior median of $R_{e,s}$ for $s$ running from August 3 to November 1, estimated using data from August 31 to November 2, 2020, with the same specifications as in Subsection \ref{sub-long}.
+As ground truth for the reproduction numbers $R_{e,s}$, we choose the posterior median of $R_{e,s}$ for $s$ running from August 3 to October 31, estimated using data from August 31 to November 1, 2020, with the same specifications as in Subsection \ref{sub-long}.
 This ground truth is shown in the left plot of Fig. \ref{R_simulation_study}.
-Infection and detection numbers are then simulated $100$ times according to the model described in Section \ref{sec_notation} with starting values for infection numbers on 12 days preceding August 3 drawn from the same prior used for the results in Subsection \ref{sub-long}.
+Infection and detection numbers are then simulated $100$ times using \eqref{eq:prior-I} for $\mb I_{init}$ and \eqref{p-I_R} -- \eqref{p-D-A} for $\mb I$, $\mb A$ and $\mb D$.
+The values $\lambda^0_s$ in \eqref{eq:prior-I} were the same as those used for the results in Subsection \ref{sub-long}.
+As there are no weekday effects, we do not use any preprocessing for our method.
+For the method of \citet{huisman2022estimation}, we had to use preprocessing because otherwise the results are much worse due to zero padding and their block bootstrap.
+Specifically, we use the \verb+stl+ preprocessing function \citep{rb1990stl}.
 The right plot of Fig. \ref{R_simulation_study} shows the data together with a few generated samples and the 2.5\%, 50\% and 97.5\% quantiles of the simulation model.